zio/zio-json/docs/configuration.md

 ## Field naming

-By default the field names of a case class are used as the JSON fields, but it is easy to override this with an annotation `@jsonField`.
+By default, the field names of a case class are used as the JSON fields, but it is easy to override this with an annotation `@jsonField`.

 Moreover, you can also mark a whole case class with a member name transformation that will be applied to all members using `@jsonMemberNames` annotation.
 It takes an argument of type `JsonMemberFormat` which encodes the transformation that will be applied to member names.